 Transmission leaks are normally found around the pan gasket, but they can also be located in other places.
 If you’re noticing transmission fluid leaking at the axle, you’ll need to figure out what’s going on in order to save the transmission before something bad happens.
-Even a small leak can translate to serious damage over time, common among used transmissions for sale.
+Even a small leak can translate to serious damage over time.
 Here are some steps to take if you notice transmission fluid leaking at the axle.

 Check the Transmission Fluid Level